thejackal360/OpenPelt-Public/README.md

 ```
 $ git clone --recursive https://github.com/thejackal360/OpenPelt-Public.git
 ```
-Notice that the rucursive flag is necessary to clone the NgSpice submodule.
+Notice that the --recursive flag is necessary to clone the NgSpice submodule.

 In order to install OpenPelt on Linux, fisrt you have to install all the necessary dependencies: